Simplify your Skincare

 What does your skin need?
 What fits in with your lifestyle?

-Write a list of any products that you NEED to complete your routine and take care of your skin.
+Write a list of any products you NEED to complete your routine and take care of your skin.

 Here are some habits to adopt to keep your skincare simple;